-- Any improvements made at the time of construction are required to comply with the corresponding Mandatory Criteria, except when the Criteria specifically denote "New Construction only."
+- 1. Any improvements made at the time of construction are required to comply with the corresponding Mandatory Criteria, except when the Criteria specifically denote "New Construction only."
 For example, compliance is required for new finishes, replacement of equipment, building components, mechanical systems, electrical systems, assembly of components, and other if replacement is in the project's scope of work. - 2.
-Existing equipment, plumbing fixtures, and/or appliances that remain (not improved) are exempt from meeting New Construction requirements.
+Existing equipment, plumbing fixtures, and/or appliances that remain (not improved) are exempt from meeting New Construction requirements. - 3.
+Adaptive Reuse projects must follow either Substantial Rehab or Moderate Rehab Mandatory and selected Optional Criteria requirements.